maidelrego/coolgroupname/README.md

 * Demo: Show our site!

 * Directions for Future Development
+    * keep history of all symptoms
+    * have hospitals create a waitlist with database info
+    * create graphs to see if all users symptoms are increasing or decreasing

 * Links to the deployed application and the GitHub repository